Frequently Asked Questions

 How is registration/tuition received?

-The Community School accepts cash, money orders and checks (made checks payable to Stetson University).
+The Community School accepts cash, money orders, checks (payable to Stetson University), and credit card.
 Registration forms and payments can be mailed or turned in at the School of Music office (first floor of Presser Hall) between 8 a.m. and 4:30 p.m., Monday - Friday.

 Are payment plans available?